Approval Date: 2008-12-11

 Scholarly Effects - refers to scholarly and technical books, and technical equipment relevant to the newly appointed employee's scholarly activity.

-Unit Head - For the purpose of this policy, Unit Head means Dean, Director, Executive Director, the University Librarian, the University registrar, Associate Vice-President and Vice-President at per the circumstance.
+Unit Head - For the purpose of this policy, Unit Head means Dean, Director, Executive Director, the University Librarian, the University Registrar, Associate Vice-President and Vice-President as per the circumstance.

 A. Removal of Personal and Scholarly Effects

 a) The University will select, by competitive bid, a mover to handle University moves.